bsteen/cloud-covert-channels/README.md

 An attempt to create a covert channel using /proc/interrupts.
 Channel not completed.

 **proc-meminfo**
 Covert channel using /proc/meminfo.
 Channel development in progress.
+Sink should be started slightly before the source is started.
+The sink can be run with a "-p" argument to have the recorded data plotted and saved as an image.